acocalypso/DiscordRoleManager/README.md

   },
 ```

-## Additional IMPORTANT Infos:
+## Additional IMPORTANT Infos

-This is a port from https://github.com/Kneckter/DiscordRoleBot
+This is a port from <https://github.com/Kneckter/DiscordRoleBot>

 Many thanks to him for his original version.